Dutch Quirk #83: Tell everyone ‘doe normaal’ when they’re not normal themselves

 You might notice a result of this equality to mean that Dutchies talk back to professors without thought, or that your boss might come along to after-work drinks.
 After all, you’re all the same, aren’t you?

-Though, doe normaal can become a bit damaging, as it refers to acting ‘normal’ or ‘not crazy’, which can also mean acting ‘Dutch’.
+However, doe normaal can become a bit damaging, as it refers to acting ‘normal’ or ‘not crazy’, which can also mean acting ‘Dutch’.
 And how do you act Dutch, and normal, if you’re an international?

 Why is it quirky?

-Because it’s not something, most internationals and expats are familiar with!
+Because it’s not something most internationals and expats are familiar with!

 If you take most Western and even Eastern countries, individuality is hailed.
 Of course, there are issues within these cultures, and damaging social norms, but there’s lots of emphasis on ‘acting yourself’.